dortania/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 :::

-::: details Non-Metal Graphics Acceleration (Resolved in 0.6.0 and later)
+::: details non-Metal Graphics Acceleration (Resolved in 0.6.0 and later)

-### Non-Metal Graphics Acceleration
+### non-Metal Graphics Acceleration

 Regarding non-Metal, the team is hard at work to get non-Metal working, however this is our greatest challenge since Big Sur.